 - Establish a process for a governing body to petition the board for a modification to the codes and establish the criteria and process for the board to grant or deny an appeal from a decision of the board on a petition for modification.

-The bill requires a governing body with jurisdiction in an area within the wildland-urban interface to adopt and enforce a code that meets or exceeds the minimum standards of the codes adopted by the board.
-Enforcement of the codes is done in accordance with the rules and regulations for code enforcement adopted by the governing body.
+The act requires a governing body with jurisdiction in an area within the wildland-urban interface that has the authority to adopt building codes or fire codes to adopt and enforce a code that meets or exceeds the minimum standards of the codes adopted by the board within 3 months of the date the board adopts its codes.
+Enforcement of the governing body's adopted codes is done in accordance with the rules and regulations for code enforcement adopted by the governing body and the period to comply with a governing body's adopted codes must be in accordance with the governing body's rules and regulations or within 3 months of adoption, whichever is sooner.
 If the governing body does not have rules and regulations for code enforcement, the governing body may request support from the division to enforce the code.